bagustris/ravdess_song_speech/readme.md

-# A repository for paper: *replace with paper title*
+# A repository for paper: *On The Differences Between Song and Speech Emotion Recognition: Effect of Feature Sets, Feature Types, and Classifier*

 by
 Bagus Tris Atmaja,